-Mexican Tuna Salad Stuffed Avocados – just a few ingredients, super healthy and it tastes SO good.
-You can also stuff tomatoes (or both)!
+Mexican Tuna Salad Stuffed Avocados have just a few ingredients, are super healthy and they taste SO good.
+You can also stuff tomatoes!

 - 2 cans tuna, packed in oil (I like Genova in extra-virgin olive oil and sea salt)

 - 1/4 cup diced red onion

 - 2 teaspoons adobo sauce, from a can of chipotle peppers

 - salt and pepper, to taste

 - 2-3 avocados, halved (you can also use tomatoes)

 - lime wedges, for serving (optional; you might also want to add a little squeeze to the tuna salad before stuffing)

 - Mix together tuna, poblano pepper, onion, cilantro and 1 tablespoon mayo in a small mixing bowl.
 Season to taste.